jacobhong/MyProjects/MovieSearch/README.md

-"To learn about android I built a movie searching app from scratch, everything in here I learned as I went and it was a great experience. \n
+"To learn about android I built a movie searching app from scratch, everything in here I learned as I went and it was a great experience.

 EDIT: looks like www.mymovieapi.com is down so the actual searches won't work, not sure when it will be back if ever.
-Might update this app later and use a different api when I have more free time" \n
+Might update this app later and use a different api when I have more free time"

 EDIT2: changed api to rotten tomatoes